Types of Mortgages Explained & How to Choose the Right One

 A standard variable rate mortgage is the type of variable rate mortgage you’ll usually be moved to when your fixed rate, tracker or discounted mortgage deal ends.

-In most cases, the disadvantages of the SVR outweigh the advantages.
 However, everyone’s circumstances are different.
 So the best way to find out if staying on your lender’s SVR is right for you is to speak to a mortgage broker.

 How long do you want your mortgage deal for?